 2) Edit > Meme: This is a good way to add a brief fun caption to photos, for a “poster look”.
 You can add description on top and / or bottom of a photo.
 To do this, open the photo and tap Edit.
 Scroll to the right, and select Meme.

-If you create something fun or witty, do submit it to us via firstname.lastname@example.org so we can share it on our Facebook page!
+If you create something fun or witty, do post it our Facebook page!